Scomar82/7-Days-Modlets/README.md

   - V1.01: Some improvements to the state of the dew collector (cloudy (yellow) and clean water (blue)) and in the Spanish translation.
 Thanks to M4V3I2iCk
   - V1.1: Added the new translations from Update V1.0 b312 and fixed some broken lines from the original Localization.

+**Scomar82_ElementalAmmo:**
+This Mod is inspired from the A21 Mod Exotic Ammo from BoxTurtle Games.

+  - This Mod gives you 2 new typs of Ammo for your guns, that can be crafted at your workbench.
+  - Fire- and Lightning-Ammo.
+  - The new Ammo Typs can be unlocked by the Perk Advanced Engineering Level 1 und the Bundle Crafting of them at Level 2.
+  - Additional ressources for the Fire-Ammo are GasCans and for Lightning-Ammo are NitratPowder.
+  - Fire-Ammo sets your target on fire and Lightning-Ammo stuns your target

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)